guillaumeblanc/ozz-animation/_documentation/getting_started.md

 {% include links.jekyll %}

 This chapter will drive you through the steps of downloading, building and integrating ozz-animation to your project.
-If you found any mistake in this page, or think something should be added, please don't hesitate to <a href="http://github.com/guillaumeblanc/ozz-animation/issues" target="_blank">open an issue</a>.
+If you find any mistake in this page, or think something should be added, please don't hesitate to <a href="http://github.com/guillaumeblanc/ozz-animation/issues" target="_blank">open an issue</a>.

 Downloading
 ===========